Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

-We formulate the problem as follows: let \( \lambda_t \) denote the smoothed admission rate on day \( t \).
-To estimate the expected number of occupied beds on day \( t \), denoted \( \rho_t \), we account for all patients admitted on prior days \( t - u \) whose LOS durations extend into or beyond day \( t \).
-Here, \( u \in \{0, 1, \ldots, S_{\max} \} \) denotes the number of days between a patient’s admission and the current day \( t \), and \( S_{\max} \) is a practical truncation horizon.
-This requires evaluating the conditional survival probability \( \mathbb{P}(S_k > u \mid A_k = t - u) = 1 - G_{t - u}(u) \), defined as the probability that a patient \( k \), admitted on day \( A_k = t - u \), remains hospitalized on day \( t \).
-Here, \( S_k \) is a random variable representing the LOS for patient \( k \), and \( G_{t - u}(x) \) denotes the cumulative distribution function (CDF) of the LOS distribution for patients admitted on day \( t - u \).
-This conditional survival probability forms the service component of the queueing model and is derived from best-fitting parametric LOS distributions with time-varying parameters estimated from historical data.
-We assume that all patients share the same LOS distribution.
-Therefore, this probability depends only on the time since admission and is independent of $k$, so we will suppress the subscript $k$.
-It is also important to note that this conditional survival probability does not account for death as a competing risk, which is particularly relevant in ICU settings.
-Patients in our setting are assumed to leave the hospital solely through discharge.
-In reality, discharge and death are mutually exclusive outcomes, and ignoring this distinction may lead to an overestimation of the probability of continued hospitalization.
-As a result, this assumption may slightly affect the accuracy of the service component in the queueing model.
-In what follows, we describe each of the key components in more detail.
+We formulate the problem as follows.
+Let $\lambda_t$ denote the admission rate on day $t$, allowed to vary over time.
+The expected occupancy on day $t$, denoted $\rho_t$, accounts for patients admitted on prior days $t-u$ whose LOS extends beyond $t$, where $u \in \{0,1,\ldots,S_{\max}\}$ and $S_{\max}$ is a truncation horizon.
+This requires the conditional survival probability $ \mathbb{P}(S_k > u \mid \tau_k = t-u) = 1 - G_{t-u}(u)$, the probability that patient $k$, admitted on day $\tau_k = t-u$, remains hospitalized on day $t$.
+Here, $S_k$ denotes the LOS of patient $k$, and $G_{t-u}$ is the cumulative distribution function (CDF) of the LOS distribution for admissions on day $t-u$, estimated from best-fitting parametric models with time-varying parameters.
+Although indexed by $k$, we assume a common LOS distribution across patients, so the survival probability depends only on time since admission and the subscript $k$ is suppressed in implementation.

+This survival probability does not treat death as a competing risk.
+LOS represents total time to exit, whether by discharge, transfer, or death, since occupancy modeling concerns only when a bed becomes available.
+The queueing model therefore treats LOS as time to system exit without distinguishing exit mechanisms.
+We next describe the key components in detail.